Teeba-Obaid/Instructional-Design-Data-Exploration-Tool-for-CO2-Emission/README.md

 - **CO₂ Savings Chart**
   - View the bar chart displaying the comparison between current and future CO₂ emissions in pounds.
   - Analyze the environmental impact of changes in food consumption patterns.

-### Utilizing the Knowledge Integration Rubric

-1. **Review KI Scores**
-   - Examine the Knowledge Integration (KI) scores based on student responses and performance.

-2. **Provide Feedback**
-   - Use the recommended feedback section to offer constructive comments and guidance aligned with KI scores.

-3. **Enhance Learning**
-   - Encourage students to reflect on their KI scores and utilize feedback to improve their understanding and application of environmental concepts.

 ## Educational Benefits